MIT-PSFC/disruption-py/disruption_py/data/README.md

 _maintainer_ | @AlexSaperstein

 This is a list of disruptive shots with Vertical Displacement Events (VDEs) on Alcator C-Mod.
-These shots were taken between 2012 -> 2016.

 This list does not descriminate between hot and cold VDEs.
 Where 'hot' refers to the VDEs preceding the Thermal Quench (TQ), while 'cold' refers to the VDEs following it.